What is the INK free SEO writing assistant? I asked the same question when I took my first look at this new program.

 On top of that, most of them are typically spelling, grammar, and tone checkers with an online editor and Chrome extension.

 But INK takes a different approach.

-It is a free program you can download and install on your computer and is available for Windows, Mac, and Linux.
+It is a free SEO writing assistant to download and install on your computer and is available for Windows, Mac, and Linux.

 The big benefit is that you can save all your work on your PC or Mac because it is a genuine program.

 You can import and export your documents in many useful ways.